 To those reading this, I don’t need to repeat the message echoing in our society about participating in our electoral process.
 But after you make your plan to vote (if you haven’t voted already), remind your friends to do the same.
 And share your experience with your Scouts.

-Image: Tumisu via PixabayThis post Duty to country first appeared on Bobwhite Blather.
+Image: Tumisu via PixabayThis post first appeared on Bobwhite Blather.